“What’re you talking about?! What island casing?!” Kiko demanded from Lone but she just smiled.

 “Yeah, I’ve been down here once before.
 This route should bring us almost directly beneath the port where the Jago’s at.”

-We spun upwards and took a tunnel that went completely vertical; it took us to a larger, horizontal tunnel that had many different sized tunnels, including even smaller tunnels.
+Kiko pulled up quickly and took a small tunnel that went vertically upwards; it took us to a larger, horizontal tunnel that had many different sized tunnels, including even smaller tunnels.

-“Sarth we’re gonna take a smaller tunnel, give your hand and get out of your seat.”
+“Sarth we’re gonna take a smaller tunnel, gimme your hand and get out of your seat.”
 She said holding out her hand for me.

 The tunnel she was headed for was quickly approaching.